NastyXD/Health-Care-Data-Handler-/README.md

-# Make sure u installed nodejs and database of ur choice ;) [We are using monDB here]
+# Make sure u installed nodejs and database of ur choice ;) [We are using mongoDB here]